yaqwsx/presentations/spin2016/pres.md

 ## Advantages of SymDIVINE

-Compared to explicit-state model checkers:
+**Compared to explicit-state model checkers:**

 - non-deterministic input can be handled

 . . .

-Compared to symbolic execution:
+**Compared to symbolic execution:**

 - can verify programs with infinite behavior
 - more efficient on parallel programs

 . . .

-Other verification tools for C/C++ code:
+**Compared to other verification tools for C/C++ code:**

 - atomicity level on LLVM instructions (closely matches real-world architectures)

-- in theory no false positives nor false negatives
+- in theory no false positives nor false negatives (for reachability)

 ## Disadvantages of SymDIVINE

 - a prototype tool for proof-of-concept:
-    - no support for LLVM debug information: counterexamples and properties refer to LLVM code and internal representation of the multistates
+    - no LLVM debug information: counterexamples and properties refer to LLVM code and internal representation
     - no advanced optimizations (strong $\tau$-reduction, memory compression etc.)

-- no support for symbolic pointer arithmetics and dynamic memory (yet)
+- no support for symbolic pointer and dynamic memory (yet)

-- some loops that depend on an input value may need unrolling $\rightarrow$ possible state space explosion
+- some loops may need unrolling $\rightarrow$ possible state-space explosion

 ## Conclusion & Future work